Applications for 2019 are now closed.

 Master Class scholarships cover class fees and expenses, including tuition for the 9-week series, field trips and excursion transportation.
 Students will provide their own transportation to non-excursion classes.

-The Environmental Forum of Marin offers two scholarships to students wishing to attend the Master Class.
+The Environmental Forum of Marin offers scholarships to students wishing to attend the Master Class.
 These scholarships honor two stalwart Marin County proponents of land use management and habitat protection.
 Individually, these men fought at the front lines of several countywide efforts over the years to save land from development and restore critical eco-systems.
 Collectively, they raised awareness among decision-makers and the public about the importance of defending the environment.

 The Joseph Kohn Memorial Scholarship honors an Environmental Forum veteran of Master Class 34 and supports the education of a student who has proven himself as an environmental leader.